Cephuez/Self_Practice/README.md

-Normally I wouldn't add this, but since I'm constantly practicing, I plan on pushing any code changes I've made in my own personal practice area.
+Normally I wouldn't add this, but since I'm constantly practicing, I plan on pushing my practicing code.

-This is to demonstrate that I'm practicing my skills when not working on my projects.
+This is to demonstrate that I'm practicing my skills before applying them to my projects
-I first practice before modifying my existing files.